-Further, the chapter needs to describe the work of the GEF Small Grants Program in each country and funding by other funders (particularly the CEPF donors) that have or are planning investments in the region.
-This chapter should, at minimum:
+Further, the chapter needs to describe the work of the GEF small grants program in each country and funding by other funders (in particular the European Union) that have or are planning investments in the region.

+This chapter should further include the following, at a minimum:

-- 1. Detail major efforts that have been or are being undertaken for biodiversity conservation in the hotspot by national, regional, international, bilateral, public, and private sector actors. - 2.
+- 1. Detail major efforts that have been or are being undertaken for biodiversity conservation in the hotspot by national, international, bilateral, public, and private sector actors. - 2.
 Quantify levels of funding already provided by those actors. - 3.
-Identify trends in conservation funding to compare data from the existing profile to the updated profile. - 4.
-Qualify where and why existing activities and investments are deemed to be insufficient or ineffective. - 5.
-Distinguish between funding for formal public sector agencies as opposed to civil society. - 6.
-Provide specific detail on funding provided by CEPF's donors in relation to conservation. - 7.
-Discuss the relevance/role of donor funds for other sectors as it relates to biodiversity conservation (e.g., infrastructure projects that include environmental impacts; public sector reform projects that strengthen the capacity or change the role of environmental management authorities; decentralization programs that change the role of local authorities in relation to natural resource management; education or health programs that affect local behavior). - 8.
-Map relationships between donors. - 9.
-Identify function and incipient sustainable financing mechanisms (e.g., trust funds, debt swaps). - 10.
-Identify gaps in conservation funding with respect to the conservation outcomes. - 11.
-Distinguish between funding provided for conservation by the following factors: - For the overseas territories and for the CEPF-eligible countries; - o By marine, coastal and terrestrial species and ecosystems. - For economic development, as a whole but not for conservation.
+Qualify where and why existing activities and investments are deemed to be insufficient or ineffective. - 4.
+Distinguish between funding for formal public sector agencies as opposed to civil society. - 5.
+Provide specific detail on funding provided by CEPF's donors in relation to conservation. - 6.
+Discuss the relevance/role of donor funds for other sectors as it relates to biodiversity conservation (e.g., infrastructure projects that include environmental impacts; public sector reform projects that strengthen the capacity or change the role of environmental management authorities; decentralization programs that change the role of local authorities in relation to natural resource management; education or health programs that affect local behavior). - 7.
+Map relationships between donors. - 8.
+Identify function and incipient sustainable financing mechanisms (e.g., trust funds, debt swaps).

+- 9. Identify gaps in conservation funding with respect to the conservation outcomes. - 10.
+Distinguish between funding provided for conservation in any of the eligible countries, as a whole, but not for the Mediterranean Basin Hotspot (such as desert parts of Algeria, non-Mediterranean portion of Bosnia and Hercegovina or Jordan etc.), and distinguish between funding provided for economic development, as a whole, but not for conservation.